Martian-Engineering/volt/README.md

 > **Note:** The links below point to OpenCode's documentation.
 Volt is a fork of OpenCode and we have tried to maintain compatibility, but we make no guarantees of full compatibility.
 Some features or configuration options may differ.

 - [Full documentation](https://opencode.ai/docs) (OpenCode)

-### FAQ

-#### How is this different from Claude Code?

-It's very similar to Claude Code in terms of capability.
-Here are the key differences:

-- 100% open source
-- Not coupled to any provider.
-Volt can be used with Claude, OpenAI, Google, or even local models.
-As models evolve the gaps between them will close and pricing will drop, so being provider-agnostic is important.
-- Lossless Context Management (LCM) for deterministic, infinite-horizon context handling
-- Out of the box LSP support
-- A focus on TUI, pushing the limits of what's possible in the terminal
-- A client/server architecture that allows Volt to run on your computer while you drive it remotely from a mobile app — the TUI frontend is just one of the possible clients